lupyuen/lupyuen.github.io/src/lora2.md

     bl_gpio_intmask(gpioPin, 1);
 ```

-TODO
+We start by disabling the GPIO Interrupt for the pin.

-Here's a helpful tip:
+Here's a helpful tip: Never clear the GPIO Interrupt Status by calling `bl_gpio_int_clear`...

 ```c
     //  Note: DO NOT Clear the GPIO Interrupt Status for the pin!